SasView/documents/SasView Roadmap.md

 * Enhancing of plot functionality - Collect requirements and begin design.

-    * Identify requirments and improvements desired from current design such as tighten space, better fonts, provide both graphical and text entry of controls, put residuals on same panel, provide option to turn auto- plotting of residuals on or off etc)
+    * Identify requirements and improvements desired from current design such as tighten space, better fonts, provide both graphical and text entry of controls, put residuals on same panel, provide option to turn auto- plotting of residuals on or off etc)

     * decide on technology to use matplotlib, qtplot, pyqtgraph - currently use matplotlib which is most used but slow at times.
 ESRF uses it also but has added a layer to make it faster?